TZstatsADS/Spring2019-Proj1-fs2658/README.md

 Term: Spring 2019

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: Exploration of Happiness
-+ This project is conducted by [your name]
++ This project is conducted by [Feng Su]

-+ Project summary: [a short summary] Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary: [a short summary] In this specific project, I mainly applied statistical analysis, texting mining techniques and NLP to drive insights form the this happy moment database.
+For example, What can make people feel happy?
+Are there any difference between different kind of people?
+Can we use specific words to predict features of individuals?
+The answers for the above three questions are "Yes"!
+In addition, I further investigate the correlation between different words and drive some really interesting insigts on a spcific word.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.